 Many marketers tend to think that outbound marketing techniques are becoming less and less relevant because of the fact that it is often considered an interruption and people don’t particularly enjoy being interrupted.
 Imagine you’re in the middle of watching a funny YouTube video, what is the one thing you would rather not see during this experience?
 That’s right, those video ads that you have to wait at least 5 seconds to skip.
 It’s 2020.
 People DO NOT LIKE BEING INTERRUPTED when going about their business online and a lot of outbound marketing methods are considered interruptions.

-Another reason why marketers tend to think less and less of outbound marketing is because these outbound marketing techniques cost a lot of money.
+Another reason why marketers tend to think less and less of outbound marketing is that these outbound marketing techniques cost a lot of money.
 The average cost per lead for outbound-dominated businesses is $346, which is too expensive for many companies.
 And on top of it being very expensive, it’s really difficult to calculate the return on investment for a lot of outbound marketing methods.

 The goal of outbound marketing, as I mentioned earlier, is to reach a broader audience and spread awareness, and you can only really quantify that by calculating the number of people your outbound marketing efforts may have reached, which oftentimes fails to reflect true numbers, especially with cases like TV commercials and print ads.